The Role Quality Plays in Medical Device Creation

 Implement the rest of the QMS

 In the Development stage, you implemented the foundational processes necessary to develop your product, but many more requirements need to be built into the QMS before it is considered compliant and in a State of Control.
-Remember, all of your processes need to be in place and validated, where necessary before you can ship product to end customers.
-Here they are:
+Remember, all of your processes need to be in place and validated where necessary, before you can ship product to end customers.

 Executive Management is ultimately responsible for the safety of the product and for ensuring that the quality system is established, maintained, and compliant.
-Executive Management consists of the CEO or President and those senior executives that report to her/him.
+Executive Management consists of the CEO or President and the senior executives who report to her/him.

 Executive Management is required to review the effectiveness of the quality system and the product's status in the field at regular intervals.
 They are also responsible for ensuring that there are enough qualified people to manage the QMS and that the organization is structured to eliminate conflicts of interest and provide the appropriate authority to act.
 The executive team is also held accountable to ensure the training system is adequately maintained and that personnel are trained to perform their responsibilities.

 Another important responsibility is to ensure that the organization executes internal quality audits according to a documented schedule.
 "Management Responsibility" is very vulnerable for small, emerging companies simply because they neglect to connect these senior executives to real responsibilities within the day-to-day quality management system.
-Remember, these are not optional and are required by the regulations and standards governing this industry.
+Remember, these audits are not optional.
+They are required by the regulations and standards governing this industry.